Stop Ignoring, Start Interrupting for Better Discipline

 A better approach is to impose consequences that are appropriate to the offense and respectful of your child.
 Ideally, the consequence you impose for a particular misbehavior will involve undoing or redoing the situation.
 The consequence for carelessly spilling milk, for example, might be that your child cleans up the mess (undoing), and then pours another glass and sets it in a safer place (redoing).
 No need to blame or yell.
 No need to impose harsh punishment (for example, withholding food).

-If you’re careful to recognize your first steps down the ignore-nag-yell-punish path — and to substitute the strategies I’ve described — you’ll find yourself on a different path, one that leads to a better relationship with your child.
+If you’re careful to recognize your first steps down the ignore-nag-yell-punish path — and to substitute the strategies I’ve described for child discipline — you’ll find yourself on a different path, one that leads to a better relationship with your child.
 It’s a trip I highly recommend.